Skip to Main Content

 Hybrid varieties are produced using controlled methods of pollination, usually by breeders selecting for particular, desired traits.
 Hybrid seeds are most often commercially available, and may be labelled as F1.
 Seeds produced by hybridization may result in vigourous, first generation plants, but subsequent generations tend to be unstable and not true-to-type.
 Many hybridized varieties will not even produce seeds that can be harvested.
 Gardeners using hybrid seeds usually have to purchase new seeds every year.

-When donating your seeds to the Library, please take the time to fill out the stamped envelopes and donation sheet located in the binder near the seed drawers.
-We especially need to know the year and location the seeds were collected, as the Library tries to ensure that seeds in the collection are viable, and not too old or grown in conditions that are very different from the Lower Mainland.
+When donating your seeds to the Library, please take the time to fill out the large, stamped envelopes located in the white donation bin.
+We especially need to know the year and location the seeds were collected, as well as variety.
+The Library tries to ensure that seeds in the collection are viable and not too old or grown in conditions that are very different from the Lower Mainland.

 Please note: Unfortunately, for reasons of liability, we cannot accept donations of cannabis seeds.